HL7/davinci-crd/input/pagecontent/hooks.md

 * The [Use Cases & Overview](usecases.html) page, which provides context for what this formal specification is trying to accomplish and will give a sense of both the business context and general process flow enabled by the formal specification below.

-* The [Technical Background](background.html) page, which provides information about the underlying specifications and recommends portions that must be read and understood to have necessary foundation to understand the constraints and usage guidance described here.
+* The [Technical Background](background.html) page, which provides information about the underlying specifications and recommends portions that must be read and understood to have the necessary foundation to understand the constraints and usage guidance described here.

 #### Conventions